Lighthouses of Guinea-Bissau

 - 1906.
 Active; focal plane 42 m (138 ft); two white flashes every 10 s.

-Tall round stone tower, height unknown, painted with black and white horizontal bands.
-No photo available, but Google has a satellite view.
+Approx. round stone tower, height unknown, painted with black and white horizontal bands.
+A historic photo taken in 1964 (1/10 the way down the page) is available, and Google has a satellite view.
 The colonial archives have a historic

 a square skeletal tower atop a round masonry tower; it's possible that the skeletal section was replaced with an extension of the masonry section.
 This is the landfall

 light for Bissau.
 According to a news account out of Angola, this historic lighthouse was restored in 2007 after being out of service since 1997.
 Located on an islet off the southwestern tip of the Ilha

 de Jeta, a large, mangrove-covered island off the town of Caió in